-If you want a SMART goal I am not saying it’s a bad thing.
+If you want a SMART goal I am not saying it’s a bad thing (although I sort of am, I’m not a fan).
 I am saying that it isn’t needed.
 We will naturally achieve the things we see as important – the trick is making that thing we want to achieve important enough that it becomes a focus.
 We’ll talk more about that in the next post.

 You can read Part II of this trilogy here.

 If you enjoyed this article please give a like and check out other articles at www.psychspot.org